Introduction

 I see myself dealing with Family Law in academia, but I’m still not sure where exactly.

-I recommend the CEA Junior Programme to young lawyers who see themselves working in academia, who are willing to take a risk and move abroad, and who want to learn new things about other countries, languages, cultures and tradition.
+I would recommend the CEA UM Junior Programme to young lawyers who wish to pursue a career in academia, are willing to take the risk of moving abroad, and are eager to learn new things about other countries, languages, cultures, and traditions.

 Isn’t it a disadvantage that the Academy is so young?